mapircamera/chloros_manual_gitbook-cs/project-settings/multispectral-index-formulas.md

 _Gitelson, A. „Wide Dynamic Range Vegetation Index for Remote Quantification of Biophysical Characteristics of Vegetation.“ Journal of Plant Physiology 161, č.
 2 (2004): 165–173._

-_Henebry, G., A. Viña a A. Gitelson. „Index vegetace s širokým dynamickým rozsahem a jeho potenciální využití pro analýzu mezer.“ Gap Analysis Bulletin 12: 50–56._
+_Henebry, G., A. Viña a A. Gitelson. „Index vegetace s širokým dynamickým rozsahem a jeho potenciální užitečnost pro analýzu mezer.“ Gap Analysis Bulletin 12: 50–56._